HomeBlogHow To Increase Cell Reception In Your Vehicle

-How to Improve Cell Reception in Your Vehicle
+How to Improve Cell Reception in a Vehicle

-But now we know it can happen almost anywhere – even in populated areas blanketed with cell towers – because of all the obstacles that can block cell signals from reaching our phones.
-We’ll talk more about some of those obstacles in a moment.
+It’s easy to blame poor cell signal on your carrier, like there aren’t enough cell towers, or your network simply isn’t good enough.
+But honestly, poor reception happen almost anywhere – even in populated areas blanketed with cell towers.
+Why?
+Because of all the obstacles that can block cell signals from reaching our phones.
+We’ll talk more about some of those obstacles in a moment, but this means your poor signal probably isn’t your carrier’s fault.

-We all drive pretty much the same routes on a regular basis, whether we’re going to work, shopping, hitting the gym, taking the kids to gymnastics (or piano lessons) or whatever it is.
+We all drive pretty much the same routes on a regular basis, whether we’re going to work, shopping, hitting the gym, shuttling the kids around, or whatever it is.
+So you probably have familiar spots on your regular driving routes where your cell signal gets a little sketchy, causing calls to drop, data to slow down, or apps to be unresponsive.

 We all hate that.
-So here are our best tips for how to improve your cell reception in your vehicle.
+So here are our best tips for how to improve cell reception in a vehicle.

 If you’re struggling with an iffy cell signal and have a case on your phone, try taking it off to see if the signal improves.
-Obviously don’t try to remove the case while you’re driving.
-Instead find a safe spot to pull over and take the case off your phone.
+Obviously, you shouldn’t try to remove the case while you’re driving.
+Instead, find a safe spot to pull over and take the case off your phone.

 Pay attention to how your phone rests in your hand when you’re using it.
 Be sure you’re not inadvertently blocking your device’s internal antenna.
 This happens more than you would think.